hobbyquaker/scene-sequencer/README.md

 * [mqtt-dmx-control](https://github.com/hobbyquaker/mqtt-dmx-control) - Electron based DMX controller
 * [mqtt-dmx-sequencer](https://github.com/hobbyquaker/mqtt-dmx-sequencer) - the headless counterpart to mqtt-dmx-control
 Software.
-You can export scene- and sequence-files with mqtt-dmx-control that can be used with the mqtt-dmx-sequencer for fully automated DMX Control.
+You can export scene- and sequence-files with mqtt-dmx-control that can be used with the scene-sequencer for fully automated DMX Control.
 * [artnet](https://github.com/hobbyquaker/artnet) - [Node.js](http://nodejs.org) module that can be used to send ArtDMX
 packages to an [Art-Net](http://en.wikipedia.org/wiki/Art-Net) node.